MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

    kubectl create secret generic mf-push-client --from-literal=MFPF_PUSH_AUTH_CLIENTID=admin --from-literal=MFPF_PUSH_AUTH_SECRET=admin
    ```

-   > NOTE: If the values for these fields `mfpserver.pushClientSecret` and `mfpserver.adminClientSecret` are not provided during Mobile Foundation helm chart installation, default auth ID / client Secret of `admin / nimda` for `mfpserver.adminClientSecret` and `push / hsup` for `mfpserver.pushClientSecret` are generated and utilized.
+   > NOTE: If the values for these fields `mfpserver.pushClientSecret` and `mfpserver.adminClientSecret` are not provided during Mobile Foundation helm chart deployment, default auth ID / client Secret of `admin / nimda` for `mfpserver.adminClientSecret` and `push / hsup` for `mfpserver.pushClientSecret` are generated and utilized.

 6. For Analytics deployment, one can choose below options for persisting analytics data